 She is currently pursuing a PhD at the Academy of Fine Arts Vienna, researching image production between the Carnation and the Velvet Revolutions.
 Her editorial work further complements her artistic practice, with contributions to publications and collective projects focused on decolonial and post-socialist perspectives.

-Her work has been exhibited at institutions such as Camera Austria, Kunsthalle Wien, Belvedere 21, MNAC Lisbon, ICA Yerevan, CSULA Los Angeles and GHMP Prague.
+Ana de Almeida has worked as a lecturer at the Academy of Fine Arts Vienna, University of Applied Arts Vienna and at the German Department of the University of Vienna.
+She has been a DOC-Team fellow of the Austrian Academy of Sciences, a Junior Fellow at IFK Vienna and a research associate of GRAMA at the Bauhaus University in Weimar.
+Her work has been exhibited at institutions such as KKKC Klaipėda, Camera Austria, Kunsthalle Wien, Belvedere 21, MNAC and MAAT in Lisbon, Serralves Foundation in Porto, ICA Yerevan, CSULA Los Angeles and GHMP City Gallery Prague.
 She is a recipient of the Austrian State Grant for Media Arts and the BES Revelação Art Prize.

 CURATORIAL